Guy Madjo: Shrewsbury Town

 In January 2008, Madjo signed for Shrewsbury Town for £20,000.
 Madjo made his debut a day after signing for the club, playing the whole game as Shrewsbury lost 3–1 at rivals Hereford United.
 He scored his first goal for the club in Shrewsbury's following game, scoring "with a fierce left-foot low drive" to double Shrewsbury's lead in a 2–0 win against Morecambe.
-Madjo scored again the following week, giving ten-man Shrewsbury the lead away at Grimsby Town, in a game that ended 1–1.
-He went five games without a goal, before scoring in a 4–1 defeat at Barnet.
+Madjo scored again the following week, giving ten-man Shrewsbury the lead away at Grimsby Town in a game that ended 1–1.
+He went five games without a goal before scoring in a 4–1 defeat at Barnet.
 He made 15 appearances for the club during the second half of the 2007–08 season, scoring three goals.
 In July 2008, Madjo was told that he did not figure in new manager Paul Simpson's immediate plans, being left behind as the club travelled to Spain on a pre-season training camp.
 After failing to make a single appearance in the first four months of the 2008–09 season, his contract was terminated on 4 December 2008.

 China and Albania

 Following his release from Shrewsbury, Madjo opted to move abroad, signing for Chinese League One side Guangdong Sunray Cave on a free transfer.
 He made 18 league appearances for the club, scoring ten goals.
-He finished the 2009 campaign as the club's top goalscorer, and fifth in the overall goalscoring charts.
+He finished the 2009 campaign as the club's top goalscorer and fifth in the overall goalscoring charts.
 The following season, Madjo signed for Albanian Superliga side KF Bylis Ballsh.
 He made his debut for the club in a 3–2 defeat to Vllaznia Shkodër on 22 August 2010, playing the whole 90 minutes.
 Madjo scored his first goal for the club on 30 October 2010, netting in the first minute of the match as Bylis beat Besa Kavajë 3–1.
-He also scored a last minute winner in the club's 3–2 home win against Shkumbini Peqin in November 2010.
+He also scored a last-minute winner in the club's 3–2 home win against Shkumbini Peqin in November 2010.
 Madjo was given a straight red card in the club's 2–1 defeat to KS Kastrioti on 24 December 2010.
 It was to be Madjo's last game for Bylis.
-He later said that "I felt that Bylis Ballsh did not respect my contract so I sat down with the club and cancelled my contract."
-He made a total of 15 appearances for the Albanian side, scoring twice.
+He later said, "I felt that Bylis Ballsh did not respect my contract, so I sat down with the club and cancelled my contract."
+He made 15 appearances for the Albanian side, scoring twice.